 Need A Private Neurodiversity Diagnosis?

-The path to diagnosis shouldn't be complicated.
+The path to formal diagnosis of ADHD, ADD, or autism shouldn't be complicated.
 As a team that's 80% neurodivergent, we understand the journey firsthand and we're here to make your path forward easier.

 Whether you're seeking an ADHD diagnosis, autism assessment, or evaluation for other neurodivergent traits, we'll connect you with providers who understand and appreciate neurodiversity.
 Complete our questionnaire to find your ideal diagnostic partner.